Frontier

 From the screenshot above, you can see that I still run a 16:10 aspect ratio screen, hence the 1200 vertical resolution.
 Make sure you pick 1080 instead, unless you have a 16:10 monitor as well.

-Next, take a look at On Foot Field of View.
-I have mine set to 10% from the left side of the slider.
+On Foot Field of View: I have mine set to 10% from the left side of the slider.
 The higher the FOV, the lower your frame rates.

 EDO Display Options